CPC30220 CERTIFICATE III IN CARPENTRY

 • Students must be over 18 years of age,

-• Students must have completed an overseas equivalent of Year 12
+• Students must have completed an overseas equivalent of Year 12 or

 • Students must have either an IELTS score of 5.5 total or above with no band lower than 5.0 or